gentee/docs-gentee/stdlib/obj.md

 | obj **\[** int/str **\]** | obj | Assign / get the value of an array by index.
 If the object is not _arr.obj_ or _map.obj_, then an error occurs. |

 ## Functions

+### arr\(obj o\) arr.obj

+The _arr_ function returns an array of objects.
+Object _o_ must be an array, otherwise it returns an error.
+Calling the function does not create a new array, but returns the current array that contains the _o_ object.

 ### bool\(obj o\) bool